mednche/police-deployment-optimisation/README.md

     ![alt text](dpd_case_study/ABM_running_example/ABM_animation_gif/20_agents/20_steps.gif)
     ```

 For best results, it is recommended to harness the power of multiprocessing if you have a machien with multiple cores.

+#### Running the ABM+GA for DPD

 Expected time of running the GA on multiprocessing

+### Using a custom police force

+To run the ABM for a different police force, it is necessary to first aquire the following files and place them in the `data` folder:

+1. `G.gpickle` and `G_proj.gpickle`: using the jupyter notebook `dpd_case_study/getting_the_road_network`, download the road network for your chosen police force using osmnx and save the graph as `G.pickle` and its projected version as `G_proj.gpickle`.
+May need to provide a simple jupyter notebook for that.
+2. `patrol_beats.shp`: Acquire the patrol beat shapefile and save as `patrol_beats.shp`.
+3. Optional: for producing a GIF, the code requires a `precincts.shp` and a `stations.csv`, although these are optional.

 ## Licence